 On the way up why not visit the Edwardo Vega ceramics workshop too, located just before the top of Turi hill.
 Cuenca is famous for ceramic pottery, and Mr. Vega is a very recognized local artist.
 Watching him work is quite a privilege, and the shop is perfect for souvenir or gift shopping.

-Amaru Biopark is a great option for families with kids, with nature trails, conservation exhibits, and many Ecuadorian bird and animal species to enjoy.
+Looking for things to do in Cuenca with kids?
+How about Amaru Biopark, with nature trails, conservation exhibits, and many Ecuadorian bird and animal species to enjoy?
 The highlights for many are the Andean bear and condor, as well as Amazon monkey species.
 Allow half a day for the return journey and zoo visit.

 Just a short way out of the city you can find the perfect spot for some quality relaxation.
 At Piedra de Agua Spa bathe away your aches and pains in the natural hot pools (open until 11 pm), or splurge on one of the surprisingly affordable spa packages.
 Few tourists know about this little piece of heaven, and the site is usually quiet during the week.